oasci/reptar/docs/source/contributing.rst

 7. Add a description of the changes in the ``CHANGELOG.md``.
 Please follow the general format specified `here <https://keepachangelog.com/en/1.0.0/>`__.

+8. If any changes are made to definitions, be sure to run the ``docs/convert_definitions.py`` script to update the Sphinx documentation pages.
+This script is also called in ``docs/branch-build-docs.sh``.

-8. Commit your changes and push your branch to GitHub.
+9. Commit your changes and push your branch to GitHub.

 .. code-block:: bash